bartoszlenar/Validot/docs/DOCUMENTATION.md

   - Each argument needs to be created with `Arg` static factory
       - Ok, technically it doesn't _need_ to be created by the factory, but it's highly recommended as implementing `IArg` yourself could be difficult and more support for it is planned, but not in the very nearly future.
   - Factory contains helper methods to create arguments related with enums, types, texts, numbers, and guids.
-  - When creating argument, factory needs:
+  - When creating an argument, factory needs:
       - `name` - needs to be unique across the collection of arguments.
         - it's the base part of the placeholder: `{name}`
       - value - value that the message can use
-  - `Arg.Number("minimum", 123)` - creates number argument named `minimum` with `int` value of `123`
+  - `Arg.Number("minimum", 123)` - creates a number argument named `minimum` with `int` value of `123`
   - `Arg.Text("title", "Star Wars")` - creates text argument named `title` with `string` value of `"Star Wars"`
   - Good to read: [Message arguments](#message-arguments) - how to use arguments in messages
 - Placeholders in the [error message](#message) will be replaced with the value of the related argument.
-  - Name must be exactly the same
+  - Name must be the same
   - Placeholder needs follow the pattern: `{argumentName}`

 ``` csharp